 - Ensure any backup generators are ready to safely operate

-When are PG&E Public Safety Power Shutoffs most likely to happen?
+When are PG&E power shutoffs most likely to happen?

-Ultimately, PG&E has full discretion to evaluate real-time and on the ground information to determine whether to call a PSPS.
-PG&E said these factors can include: red flag warnings (weather events which may result in extreme fire behavior), low humidity levels, forecasted sustained winds above 25 mph, wind gusts in excess of approximately 45 mph, and condition of dry fuel.
+Ultimately, PG&E has full discretion to evaluate real-time and on the ground information to determine whether to call a power shutoff.
+PG&E said these factors can include: red flag warnings (weather events which may result in extreme fire behavior), low humidity levels (generally 20% and below), forecasted sustained winds above 25 mph, wind gusts in excess of approximately 45 mph, and condition of dry fuel, and on-the-ground, real-time observations from PG&E’s Wildfire Safety Operations Center and PG&E crews.

 I’m a Medical Baseline customer and depend on electricity for my medical condition.
 Will my power be turned off?
-What should I do during a PG&E Public Safety Power Shutoff?
+What should I do during a PG&E power shutoff?

 If PG&E shuts off a powerline, all customers who receive power from that line would be affected.